aaronzpearson/midsprint/README.md

 *midsprint* requires one dependency: lamW.
 The package was written predominantly in base R to avoid it breaking with package updates

 Package authors:
-Aaron Pearson (aaronzpearson@outlook.com) and Dani Chu
+Aaron Pearson (aaronzpearson@outlook.com), Dani Chu, and Patrick Ward